More in Motorcoach: UMA's Michael Talks Taking Helm, State of the Industry

 “You want potential clients searching social media to choose you over your competitor.
 It may sound simple, but just making sure that you’re posting frequently and showing up in news feeds will help ensure that,” says Szyperski.

-Social media is also a way to get information out to your customers quickly.
+Social media is also a way to quickly share information with your customers.

 “Whereas a website is more stagnant, social media allows businesses to update their customers in real time.
 You can update business hours, safety precaution information, and specials at any time, and your followers can see those updates almost automatically,” explains On Your Mark Transportation Social Media/Marketing Associate Laura Dickerson.

-Make sure you include hashtags and your location and pay attention to the timing of your posts to help boost engagement.
-Using your location and some keywords will help your business come up in a search when potential customers are browsing.
+Make sure you include hashtags and your location, and pay attention to the timing of your posts to help boost engagement.
+Using your location and relevant keywords will help your business appear in search results when potential customers are browsing.

 “Using, for instance, ‘Nashville, Tennessee’ in a Facebook search with hashtag ‘motorcoach industry’ will help boost your post organically,” Dickerson says.

 As for timing, while the Facebook algorithm changes frequently, the latest information suggests posting at least every 48 hours, Dickerson explained.
 Keep in mind, you want your content to provide value to your audience.
-Creating content your audience engages with through comments and likes, will help your posts to appear higher in Facebook’s news feed organically.
+Creating content that your audience engages with through comments and likes will help your posts appear higher in Facebook’s news feed organically.

-Video is one of the strongest tools a business can use to better showcase what they do on their websites and social media platforms.
+Video is one of the strongest tools a business can use to better showcase what it does on its website and social media platforms.

 Photo: Alex Roman/METRO